LCPQ/quantum_package/plugins/loc_cele/README.rst

-  This program performs a localization of the active orbitals of a CASSCF wavefunction, reading the orbitals from a RASORB file of molcas. id1=max number of MO in a given symmetry.
+  This program performs a localization of the active orbitals of a CASSCF wavefunction, reading the orbitals from a RASORB file of molcas. id1=max is the number of MO in a given symmetry.

 Needed Modules
 ==============